flarnie/dotvim/README.md

 - Set up the solarized colors for iterm2.
 Now when you open Vim it should "just work" with the solarized theme.

 [1]: https://medium.com/ayuth/iterm2-zsh-oh-my-zsh-the-most-power-full-of-terminal-on-macos-bdb2823fb04c

+## Plugins

+WIP documenting which plugins are used and why.

 ## Resources